-Total Points Available Expectations 4 Describe how the proposed school will develop an educational framework to address the educational needs of Native American, Hispanic, and bilingual studies within a multicultural approach to learning; Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Describe how the proposed school will ensure that the best practices are used in teaching, mentoring, counseling and administration are culturally and linguistically responsive to students; Describe how school policies will be culturally and linguistically responsive; Describe how rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Describe how the school will evaluate the effectiveness of its programs to improve educational outcomes.
-INDEPENDENT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations 4 A complete response must Describe how the proposed school will develop an educational framework to address the educational needs of Native American, Hispanic, and bilingual studies within a multicultural approach to learning; Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Describe how the proposed school will ensure that the best practices are used in teaching, mentoring, counseling and administration are culturally and linguistically responsive to students; Describe how school policies will be culturally and linguistically responsive; Describe how rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Describe how the school will evaluate the effectiveness of its programs to improve educational outcomes.
+NT REVIEWER EVALUATION: the criteria.